IQMR 2026

 The module sequence introduces participants to Geographic Information Systems (GIS) spatial data visualization and analysis.
 Six sessions provide participants with hands-on experience using ESRI’s ArcGIS software suite and a variety of open-source mapping programs including QGIS, Open Street Map, and Google My Maps.
 Participants will learn to locate and generate high quality spatial data, display mapped data using professional cartographic principles, perform basic spatial data analysis, and how to further hone their GIS skills.
 The modules also introduce critical GIS and reviews important ethical concerns when mapping socially constructed data.
 Participants are welcome to work with their own data during the mapping exercises.
 Participants will leave the module with the skills and confidence to create simple yet powerful maps.

-Integrating Qualitative and Experimental Methods
+Integrating Qualitative Methods and Natural Experiments

 Interpretation and History